-The fashion industry contributes to 5% of global greenhouse gas emissions.
-Its CO2 emissions are more than those of all flights.
-Moreover, if nothing is done, it will be responsible for 1/4th of the global CO2 emission in 2050.
-At Fairbrics, we provide an innovative solution to the textile industry to accelerate its transition towards the circular industry.
-To start with, we convert waste CO2 into polyester fabric using molecular chemistry.
-Using our technology, polyester can be produced with least environmental impact.
+The fashion industry accounts for 5% of global greenhouse gas emissions.
+It produces more CO2 emissions than all flights combined.
+Moreover, in 2050, if nothing is done, the industry will be responsible for 1/4th of the global CO2 emission.
+Fairbrics provides an innovative solution to the textile industry to accelerate its transition to a circular economy.
+We use molecular chemistry to convert waste CO2 into polyester fabric.
+With our technology, polyester can be produced with the least feasible environmental impact.

-CO2 is captured from industrial sources, reacted with a catalyst and solvent to generate chemicals that are used for polyester synthesis.
-These chemicals are polymerized to create polyester pellets which are then spun into yarn and finally into fabric.
-In a near future our technology would produce carbon negative 100% sustainable PET.
+CO2 is captured from industrial sources and then reacted with a catalyst and solvent to produce chemicals used in polyester synthesis.
+These chemicals are polymerized to form polyester pellets, which are spun into yarn and then into fabric.
+In a near future, our technology will produce carbon negative, 100% sustainable PET.

-We are setting up our pilot plant to be able to scale up our technology and open our first industrial plant in a few years capable of producing commercial volumes of polyester fibre.
-In order to get there, we will be continuing our research into maximizing our output while minimizing environmental and social impact – while of course, producing the best fibre quality.
+We are setting up our pilot plant in order to scale up our technology and open our first industrial plant capable of producing commercial volumes of polyester fibre in a few years.
+To get there, we will continue researching ways to maximize our output while minimizing environmental and social impact – while of course, producing the best fibre quality.

-Polyester is a synthetic fabric that’s usually derived from petroleum or coal.
-This material is made up of purified terephthalic acid (PTS) and monoethylene glycol (MEG).
+Polyester is a synthetic fabric derived primarily from petroleum or coal.
+This material is composed of purified terephthalic acid (PTS) and monoethylene glycol (MEG).

-Fairbrics has developed a novel process to create the components of polyester from waste CO2.
-The polyester products are then prepared in the exact same way as using fossil based products.
+Fairbrics has developed an innovative process for producing polyester components from waste CO2.
+The polyester products are then manufactured in the same manner as fossil-based products.

-Polyester today makes up more than 65% of fibers used in the textile and apparel industry.
+Polyester now accounts for over 65% of fibers used in the textile and apparel industries.
 The fashion industry contributes to 10% of global greenhouse gas emissions. if nothing is done, it will be responsible for 1/4 of the global CO2 emission in 2050.

-Fairbrics has developed a novel process to create the components of polyester from waste CO2 which is otherwise made up from petroleum and deplete fossil resources.
-Using Fairbrics’ technology one can fight climate change not only by reducing CO2 but also by using it to make the most common fabric.
+Fairbrics has created a revolutionary technology to generate the components of polyester from waste CO2, which is otherwise built up from petroleum and deplete fossil resources.
+By reducing CO2 emissions and employing Fairbric’s technology to produce this widely used material, we can fight climate change.

-Microplastic and Microfibre pollution in the water supply is a growing concern, especially in the textile and apparel industries.
-However, it is not only a problem of polyester.
+Microplastic and microfibre pollution in the water supplies is a growing concern, particularly in the textile and apparel industries.
+However, it is not solely a polyester issue.
 ALL fabrics and fibres shed, whether natural or synthetic.
-According to a research, only 8.2% of oceanic fibers are synthetic, with most being cellulosic (79.5%) or of animal origin (12.3%).
+According to one study, only 8.2% of oceanic fibers are synthetic, with the majority being cellulosic (79.5%) or of animal origin (12.3%).

-Today we are using CO2 capture from industrial fumes that would have been otherwise released in the air.
-It is a very cheap waste, 10 times less expensive than petroleum products.
-Our dream from the future is to use CO2 that has been directly capture from the air and so directly reducing global warming.
+Today, we use CO2 capture from industrial fumes that would otherwise be released into the atmosphere.
+It is very inexpensive waste, costing 10 times less than petroleum products.
+Our vision is to use CO2 directly captured from the air, thereby directly reducing global warming.

-Please send your full details in the “Contact Us” page of our website here .
+Please send us your complete contact information via our website’s “Contact Us” page.
 We can add more questions as we get queries.